ntua/rest_api_live_gerokonstantis/mim_to_publish/README.md

 After that, we test the webhook by triggering a sample event and simulating the webhook with a "CUSTOMER.DISPUTE.CREATED" event.
 The Webhook is updated so as not to capture all possible events and finally the webhook is deleted.
 - **8** : An invoice template is created and after retrieving details, it is updated and then deleted.
+### Make your own scripts
+If you want to write a script to run some use cases for the API you are interested in, consider using the [**_selenium_**](https://www.selenium.dev/documentation/) package.
+A complete interaction with an API may require some interaction with the API's UI (if any) using a browser. **_selenium_** can be used as a browser automation tool and can be very helpful while writing such scripts.
+It is also recommended to use javascript and **_axios_** library to make the API calls.